KDE/documentation-develop-kde-org/content/docs/getting-started/rust/rust-app/index.md

 For the purposes of this tutorial, we will create the application on Linux.

-To bridge the connection between the C++ API from Qt and our Rust code, we will be using [cxx-qt](https://kdab.github.io/cxx-qt/book/getting-started/index.html), which provides two way communication between the two.
+To bridge the connection between Qt's C++ API and our Rust code, we will be using [cxx-qt](https://kdab.github.io/cxx-qt/book/getting-started/index.html), which provides two way communication between the two.

 You will need to install Rust, Cargo, CMake, extra-cmake-modules, QtQuick and Kirigami.
 All other software needed to build the project will be provided via Rust crates from [crates.io](https://crates.io) or directly from a git repository.